alarmfox/uav/README.md

-# linux-av: A malware detection program for Linux
+# UAV: Uncomplicated AntiVirus program for Linux

 > [!WARNING]
-> `simplav` is an early development project.
+> `uav` is an early development project.

-A basic malware scanner Linux desktop users.
+A basic malware scanner Linux users.

 ## Features